-Jib Davidson, the co-owner and certified forester of Columbia Timber Company and United Country Land & Lifestyle Properties, is a Rotarian.
+Jib Davidson, the co-owner and certified forester of Columbia Timber Company and United Country Real Estate Property and Auctions, is a Rotarian.
 All Rotarians pledge to support the Four-Way Test as well as a code of conduct.

 The Four-Way Test is used by Rotarians worldwide.
 It serves as a moral code of conduct for both personal and business relationships.

 Rotary also adopted the Declaration of Rotarians in Business and Professions to provide more specific guidelines for high ethical standards.
 Those standards are

 Number three of the Declarations of Rotarians says, in part, “…to promote the highest ethical standards in my chosen profession”.
 Our chosen profession is forestry, and Jib is a Certified Forester.

 So, what is a Certified Forester?
 Five Certified Foresters are certified by the Society of American Foresters (SAF.)
 The Society “is the largest national scientific and educational organization representing the forestry profession in the United States”.
 The SAF website says, in part, “Integrity, trust, dependability.
 SAF certification is the gold standard, recognized by the forest industry, government officials, and landowners”.

 The requirements to become a Certified Forester are to hold an earned baccalaureate or master’s degree from an accredited forestry degree program, have five or more years of qualifying professional forestry experience within the past ten years and complete their continuing education requirements.
 Most states that require registered foresters use the CF exam and requires CF status.

 We are proud to say that it has been our experience that almost all Certified Foresters subscribe to this simple yet important code of ethics, and we are even more proud to be a part of this endeavor.